 The guarantee under the shared guarantee concept is structured in such a way that the loan providing bank provides an individual guarantee when disbursing the loan, covering the individual loan throughout the term of the loan.
-The guarantee generally covers 6% of the residual debt.
-Additional guarantee is required in connection with special mortgages etc. The guarantee is reduced as the loan is repaid at a proportionate share of the instalments, to the effect that the ratio of the guarantee to the residual debt remains unchanged throughout the term of the loan.
+The guarantee covers 2% of the residual debt.
+Additional guarantee is required in connection with special mortgages etc. The guarantee is reduced as the loan is repaid at a proportionate share of the installments, to the effect that the ratio of the guarantee to the residual debt remains unchanged throughout the term of the loan.
 The guarantee covers the top portion of the total mortgage loan in the individual property.

-In addition, a loss set-off scheme has been established, under which DLR sets off all losses incurred by DLR in respect of loans provided by the bank in question beyond what is covered by the 6% guarantee provided at loan level.
-Losses are set off against the relevant bank's total commissions relating to the total lending portfolio, except for agency commission and reimbursement of brokerage, and may be set off against commissions accrued over a number of years in accordance with specific terms and conditions.
+In addition, a loss set-off scheme has been established, under which DLR sets off all losses incurred by DLR in respect of loans provided by the bank in question beyond what is covered by the 2% guarantee provided at loan level.
+Losses are set off against the relevant bank's total commissions relating to the total loan portfolio and may be set off against commissions accrued over a period of up to ten years in accordance with specific terms and conditions.
 To the extent that losses eligible for set-off exceed the expected set-off basis, DLR may require that such losses are covered through drawings on direct guarantees provided by the bank in question.